Adrien Rabiot, Lionel Messi and a nutmeg to take to the grave

 Ángel Di María scored twice that night, with Julian Draxler and Edinson Cavani scoring one each.

 Barça responded with a 6-1 victory in the second leg, of course, but Rabiot will always have that time he nutmegged Lionel Messi.

-An hour into last season’s game, with PSG already remarkably three goals to the good, Lionel Messi entered the doing everything himself stage of the match.
+An hour into the game, with PSG already remarkably three goals to the good, Messi entered the doing everything himself stage of the match.
 Or at least he tried to.

 At this point it might have been easier for the Frenchman to keep his position; while not the biggest or most robust player – if you could call any man over six feet tall ‘slight’ then it’s him – he would have had the measure of Messi had push literally come to shove.

 Instead he decided to continue spinning, purely so he could do this…